Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 5 – Draw out the car’s lower front details with clean lines

 The same actions will be performed at the bottom of the car.
-That is, in this fifth step, we need to circle all the remaining details with very dark lines, draw the logo and texture of the grille.
+That is, in this fifth step, we need to trace all remaining details with very dark lines, draw the logo and add texture of the grille.
+Go over the grille with firm strokes, then add vertical or mesh textures depending on the brand identity you want.
+Outline the headlights and bumper carefully.
 To permanently clear the drawing, use the eraser.

 Draw out the car’s lower front details with clean lines